 Learning to recognize one’s own biases, in addition to actively employing strategies to overcome them will assist in creating a more inclusive work environment where individuals are treated with respect and fairness.
 One of the first steps an organization can take to develop and maintain a culture of inclusivity is to ensure that employees have sufficient opportunities to work together, which often has the effect of refuting unfounded biases or stereotypical beliefs about certain types of people.
 In educating employees about diversity and related issues, they will be better equipped to recognize unbecoming behavior in themselves and be more willing to intervene, and have the knowledge to do so appropriately according to workplace policies, should they witness discriminatory behavior taking place.

-In Coggno’s own endeavor to facilitate an appreciation for diversity and eliminate discriminatory practices in the workplace, we have compiled a list of various courses created by experts in the field, to assist businesses in creating pro-diversity policies and interventions that are aligned with legislation and best practice to the benefit of employees from all walks of life.
+In Coggno’s own endeavor to facilitate an appreciation for diversity and eliminate discriminatory practices in the workplace, we have compiled a list of various online training courses created by experts in the field, to assist businesses in creating pro-diversity policies and interventions that are aligned with legislation and best practice to the benefit of employees from all walks of life.
 Most of these courses can be completed in under 30 minutes and are tailored to various business needs and budget requirements, with discounts applicable when acquiring a greater number of licenses:

 The Confident Supervisor – Diversity Course by TrainingToday